The Definitive “Underground” Meditation Guide: Secrets to Effective Mind Trainingby Scott Jeffrey

 Six Basic Guidelines for Proper Sitting Posture

-Proper posture reduces fatigue, increases energy, and eliminates unnecessary distraction caused by poor alignment.
+Proper posture reduces fatigue, increases energy, and eliminates unnecessary distractions caused by poor alignment.

 For your reference, here are basic sitting posture guidelines: